SupriyaAdep/app-builder-docs/docs/turn-key/guides/frontend/Mac-guide.md

 8. Create a new certificate of the type “Developer ID Application”

    <image alt="SignMac3" lightImageSrc="guides/SignMac3.png" darkImageSrc="guides/SignMac5.png" />
-9. Execute the following command in a terminal:
+9. Execute the following command in a terminal and copy the correct hash corresponding to **“Developer ID Application”** into your clipboard

 ```
 security find-identity -v -p codesigning
 ```

-and copy the correct hash corresponding to **“Developer ID Application”** into your clipboard

 10. Execute the following command in a terminal: